Amicably Resolve A Divorce

-- A pledge not to go to court
+It is a pledge not to go to court.

-Collaborative Practice is designed to protect the interests of children and help the spouses move forward with new lives.
+Collaborative practice is designed to protect the interests of children and help spouses move forward with new lives.
 The process emphasizes cooperating to find solutions built on mutual areas of agreement.

-Divorce usually involves many considerations, including concern for children and financial and property matters.
-Managing the overall emotional impact can be difficult.
-For that reason, Collaborative Practice offers a support approach to the parties.
+Collaborative practice offers a supportive approach to the parties.
 You and your lawyer work as a team.
-Other professionals including divorce coaches, child specialists, and financial consultants can become part of the team.
-The benefit of this approach is that experts in their respective fields assist the parties in finding constructive solutions to deal with divorce's wide ranging issues and establishing goals for the future.
+Other professionals, including divorce coaches, child specialists and financial consultants, can become part of the team.
+The benefit of this approach is that experts in their respective fields assist the parties in finding constructive solutions to deal with divorce’s wide-ranging issues and establishing goals for the future.

-Lawyers begin the collaborative process by explaining the Collaborative contract, and continue in the process by advising on matters of the law.
+Lawyers begin the collaborative process by explaining the collaborative contract, putting together the ream of collaborative professionals and continuing the process by advising on matters of the law.

-A divorce agreement can determine your financial well being for many years to come.
+A divorce agreement can determine your financial well-being for many years to come.
 It is critical that a financial agreement be appropriately structured.
-The guidance of a financial neutral helps the parties with developing viable financial options for their future.
+The guidance of a financial neutral helps the parties develop viable financial options for their futures.
 Your lawyer works with you and your financial neutral to incorporate a comprehensive financial plan into the divorce agreement.

-For more information, contact the law office of Jody A. Miller, Attorney at Law, in Atlanta, Georgia.
+For more information, contact the law office of Jody A. Miller, in Atlanta, Georgia.